-Bits D6 and D7 of Clock Register 03h (Century/ Hours Register) contain the ČENTURY ENABLE Bit (CEB) and the CENTURY Bit (CB).
+The eight byte clock register (see Figure 3, page 15) is used to both set the clock and to read the date and time from the clock, in a binary coded decimal format.
+Tenths/Hundredths of Seconds, Seconds, Minutes, and Hours are contained within the first four registers.
+Bits D6 and D7 of clock register 3 (Century/Hours Register) contain the CEN-TURY ENABLE Bit (CEB) and the CENTURY Bit (CB).
 Setting CEB to a '1' will cause CB to toggle, either from '0' to '1' or from '1' to '0' at the turn of the century (depending upon its initial state).
-If CEB is set to a '0,' CB will not toggle.
-Bits D0 through D2 of Register 04h contain the Day (day of week).
-Registers 05h, 06h, and 07h contain the Date (day of month), Month and Years.
+If CEB is set to a '0', CB will not toggle.
+Bits D0 through D2 of register 4 contain the Day (day of week).
+Registers 5, 6 and 7 contain the Date (day of month), Month and Years.
 The ninth clock register is the Control Register (this is described in the Clock Calibration section).
-Bit D7 of Register 01h contains the STOP Bit (ST).
+Bit D7 of register 1 contains the STOP Bit (ST).
 Setting this bit to a '1' will cause the oscillator to stop.
 If the device is expected to spend a significant amount of time on the shelf, the oscillator may be stopped to reduce current drain.
 When reset to a '0' the oscillator restarts within one second.

-The eight clock registers may be read one byte at a time, or in a sequential block.
+The eight Clock Registers may be read one byte at a time, or in a sequential block.
 The Control Register (Address location 08h) may be accessed independently.
-Provision has been made to assure that a clock update does not occur while any of the eight clock addresses are being read.
+Provision has been made to assure that a clock update does not occur while any of the seven clock addresses are being read.
 If a clock address is being read, an update of the clock registers will be halted.
-This will prevent a transition of data during the READ.
+This will prevent a transition of data during the read.

-Note: When a power failure occurs, the Halt Update Bit (HT) will automatically be set to a '1.'
-This will prevent the clock from updating the TIME-KEEPER® registers, and will allow the user to read the exact time of the power-down event.
-Resetting the HT Bit to a '0' will allow the clock to update the TIMEKEEPER registers with the current time.
+Note: Upon power-up following a power failure, the HT bit will automatically be set to a '1'.
+This will prevent the clock from updating the TIMEKEEPER registers, and will allow the user to read the exact time of the power-down event.
+Resetting the HT bit to a '0' will allow the clock to update the TIME-KEEPER registers with the current time.